aisingapore/TagUI/README.md

 tagui_service.done|service request batch finished running

 # Be a Force for Good
-Web automation is a tool.
-Like fire, it is neither kind nor evil but takes on the intentions of its bearer.
-Be a force for good and use web automation wisely.
 TA.Gui code is intentionally made honest and not hiding identity as an automated user.

 # License
 TA.Gui is open-source software released under the MIT license